Aleksander Kowalski (ice hockey)

 Aleksander Marek Kowalski (7 October 1902 – 3 April 1940) was a Polish ice hockey defenceman who competed in the 1928 Winter Olympics and in the 1932 Winter Olympics.

+Biography

 He was born in Warsaw, Poland and was killed in the Katyn massacre, aged 37.
 His family received the last postcard on 11 February 1940.
 His exact date of death is unknown, but he was on the list of the NKVD dated 3 April 1940.

 In 1928 he participated with the Polish ice hockey team in the Olympic tournament.